xd2287/transformers/docs/source/en/model_doc/blip.md

 This model was contributed by [ybelkada](https://huggingface.co/ybelkada).
 The original code can be found [here](https://github.com/salesforce/BLIP).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [blip](https://huggingface.co/models?other=blip)

 ## Resources

 - [Jupyter notebook](https://github.com/huggingface/notebooks/blob/main/examples/image_captioning_blip.ipynb) on how to fine-tune BLIP for image captioning on a custom dataset